 As the project deadline approaches, the AAFP Foundation expects the mentee to have shared the final draft of his or her project presentation with the mentor.
 A project scoring sheet is provided to mentors to facilitate this process and allow structured feedback for final revisions.
 An informational packet with an overview of project criteria is available to provide additional assistance for the project assessment.

-Beyond the project deadline, less frequent communication is needed, though some additional communication regarding the ongoing activities and curricular life of the student/resident is desirable.
+Beyond the project deadline, less frequent communication may be needed, though some additional communication regarding the ongoing activities and curricular life of the student/resident is advantageous.

 Though an occasional face-to-face meeting is desirable, it is not required.
-Every effort should be made to place mentors geographically, so the mentor is located near the student/resident to be mentored.
+Every effort will be made to place mentors geographically near the student/resident to be mentored; however, this cannot always be done.

 At the end of the 12-month mentoring period, the mentor and mentee are asked to complete a survey evaluating their experience with the mentoring portion of the Family Medicine Leads Emerging Leader Institute.
 After this point, the mentoring relationship can continue informally, so long as both parties agree.
 However, the mentoring relationship is no longer under the Family Medicine Leads Emerging Leader Institute program.